KRON-TV: Past programming preemptions and deferrals

-For most of its tenure with NBC, KRON was the network's second-largest affiliate (behind only KYW-TV in Philadelphia) and its largest on the West Coast.
-Despite this, KRON occasionally preempted NBC programming.
-One notable omission was Another World, which would eventually air on the station in the early 1990s; KRON's decision to drop the daytime soap opera in the summer of 1998 (leaving Days of Our Lives and the struggling Sunset Beach as the only network soaps on its schedule) is thought to have hastened NBC's decision to cancel it altogether a year later.
+For most of its tenure with NBC, KRON-TV was the network's second-largest affiliate (behind only KYW-TV in Philadelphia) and its largest on the West Coast.
+Despite this, KRON-TV occasionally preempted NBC programming.
+One notable omission was Another World, which would eventually air on the station in the early 1990s; KRON-TV's decision to drop the daytime soap opera in the summer of 1998 (leaving Days of Our Lives and the struggling Sunset Beach as the only network soaps on its schedule) is thought to have hastened NBC's decision to cancel it altogether a year later.
 Two NBC daytime game shows, 50 Grand Slam and Just Men!, were never seen in the Bay Area.
-KRON also did not air NBC's soap operas in pattern (for example, KRON-TV aired Days of Our Lives after Another World, rather than the standard slot for NBC affiliates in the Pacific Time Zone—at 2 or 3 p.m. depending on the season and time slot).
+KRON-TV also did not air NBC's soap operas in pattern (for example, KRON-TV aired Days of Our Lives after Another World, rather than the standard slot for NBC affiliates in the Pacific Time Zone—at 2 or 3 p.m. depending on the season and time slot).
 Channel 4 also preempted some of the network's prime time programs.
 Similar to fellow NBC station KCRA-TV in neighboring Sacramento, KRON-TV stopped airing the Saturday morning TNBC lineup in the early 1990s.
 Historically, NBC was far less tolerant of preemptions than the other networks, but has recently eased its standards.
 The network would resort to purchasing stations for the sole purpose of switching or upgrading them to O&O status because of this (Miami's WTVJ and Salt Lake City's KUTV are two such examples) or would find independent stations to air NBC programs that the main affiliate did not air.
-In the case of KRON, many of the shows it preempted ended up on independent KICU-TV.
-NBC had a somewhat contentious relationship with KRON, especially since it often lost valuable advertising in one of the nation's largest markets.
+In the case of KRON-TV, many of the shows it preempted ended up on independent KICU-TV.
+NBC had a somewhat contentious relationship with KRON-TV, especially since it often lost valuable advertising in one of the nation's largest markets.
 However, it had little reason to complain about its ratings performance in the Bay Area, as channel 4 was one of NBC's strongest affiliates for the better part of a half-century.
 A shuffle of network affiliations around the country (and NBC's acquisition of some stations in markets larger than San Francisco) in the mid-1990s made channel 4 NBC's largest affiliate.